AATHILDUCKY/aathilducky.github.io/_tabs/contact.md

 ## Contact Information

-If you would like to get in touch with me regarding AI development, machine learning, or automation solutions, feel free to reach out through any of the following methods:
+If you would like to get in touch with me, feel free to reach out through any of the following methods:

 - **Email**: [aathilducky@gmail.com](mailto:aathilducky@gmail.com)
 - **Phone**: +94 075 454 5398